ssmirr/appdev-chapters/program-notes.md

 Matz's focus when he designed Ruby was on "developer happiness", which was pretty bold in back 1995 when Ruby was first released.
 Optimizing for human readability rather than computer readability meant paying a cost in terms of performance, and computers were slow back then; but Matz didn't care.

 Happily, computers are very fast today[^developer_hours], and they can run Ruby just fine; so now we beginners can have the best of both worlds.
-Besides, once you've learned the basic concepts of programming, it's easy to translate into the syntax of other languages[^right_tool].
+Besides, once you've learned the basic concepts of programming, they're not hard to translate into the syntax of another language[^right_tool].

 [^right_tool]:
     If you decide to pursue software development, you'll end up learning at _least_ half-a-dozen languages.
 Whatever challenge is thrown your way, you'll choose the right tool for the job.